-“A: The answer is Yes and No. The whitening agents contained in almost all tooth whitening material products is either carbamide peroxide or a stabilized hydrogen peroxide.
+The answer is Yes and No. The whitening agents contained in almost all tooth whitening material products are either carbamide peroxide or a stabilized hydrogen peroxide.

 The difference is that the materials prescribed by a dentist are generally stronger concentrations that provide faster, more dramatic and longer lasting results.
 More importantly, your dentist can provide the personalized advice that you need to determine if whitening is right for you.
 Your dentist is also trained to recognize and treat any potential problems that may arise from your use of tooth whitening products.